LCVcode/SidecarWriteup/writeup.md

 ## Demo

 ## Positives of Sidecar
-* Documentation was good but difficult to navigate.
+* Documentation was valuable but needs expansion.
+    * Often, it was more useful to scan Charmhub channels in Mattermost before searching through the docs.
+    * I mostly used the Index for navigation.
+    * Would have been helpful if the Module Index extended all the way to the method level.
 * I found it very intuitive and fast to create the first working prototype of a charm.

 ## Obstacles / Feedback
 ### [Lack of One-Off Commands](https://github.com/canonical/pebble/issues/37)
 * Executing one-off commands via pebble would remove all manual steps required for deployment of Pulsar.
-* Use a work around to achieve this effect
+* Use a work around to achieve this effect.

 ### Networking problems when using cluster IP after Juju version 2.9.7 - [LP#1943786](https://bugs.launchpad.net/juju/+bug/1943786)
 * After Juju version 2.9.7, applications have cluster IPs.